|Packages Available||Fee (RM) |

 - You should have received the Tax Return Form from IRB by mail 2 months before the filling deadline if you filed your Tax Return using paper-based form for prior years.

-- If you don’t receive the relevant Form, you may collect the form at any LHDN branch or print the softcopy of the form from IRB website.
+- If you don’t receive the relevant Form, you may collect the form at any LHDN branch or print the softcopy of the form from LHDN website.
 Only Malay version of the form can be used for tax submission purpose and must fulfil the printing requirements specified by IRB.

 Filing income Tax